Home/Blog/Why DTV Applications Get Rejected 2026: The 8 Most Common Denial Reasons

 Frequently Asked Questions

-"Parking" money is the #1 rejection reason (40% of denials).
+Parking money is the number one rejection reason — responsible for around 40% of denials.
 This is when applicants deposit large sums right before applying with no history of maintaining that balance.
-Embassies scrutinize your 3-6 month transaction history looking for sudden deposits.
-Solution: Transfer funds 3-6 months before applying and let the balance age naturally.
+Embassies scrutinize your 3–6 month transaction history looking for sudden deposits.
+The fix: transfer funds 3–6 months before applying and let the balance age naturally.

 Can I reapply after being denied for DTV?

-Yes, and reapplication success rate is 70%+ if you fix the issue.
-Don't immediately reapply with the same documents.
-Wait 1-6 months depending on the issue: bank balance problems require 3-6 months wait, income documentation can be fixed in 1-3 months, missing documents can be fixed immediately.
-Consider applying at a more flexible embassy (Taipei vs Vientiane).
+Yes, and reapplication success rate is 70%+ if you fix the underlying issue.
+Do not immediately reapply with the same documents.
+Wait 1–6 months depending on the issue: bank balance problems require 3–6 months to build genuine history; income documentation can be fixed in 1–3 months; missing documents can be fixed immediately.
+Also consider applying at a more flexible embassy — Taipei instead of Vientiane — after fixing the core issue.

 Which Thai embassy has the lowest DTV rejection rate?

-Taipei (Taiwan) has the lowest rejection rate at under 10%.
-They're most flexible on: 3-month bank statements (vs 6 months), newer freelancers, varied income patterns.
-However, they still reject for: clear parking money, zero income proof, fraudulent documents.
-Jakarta (Indonesia) is moderate at 15-20% rejection rate.
-Vientiane (Laos) is strictest at 30-40%.
+Taipei (Taiwan) has the lowest documented rejection rate at under 10%.
+They are most flexible on 3-month bank statements (vs 6 months elsewhere), newer freelancers, and varied income patterns.
+They still reject for clear parking money, zero income proof, and fraudulent documents.
+Vientiane (Laos) is strictest at 30–40% rejection and should be avoided unless your application is rock-solid.

 If I get denied at one embassy, can I apply at a different one?